How Dentists Treat TMJ and Jaw Pain

 When Surgery Becomes an Option

-Surgical intervention is typically considered only when all other options have failed or when there is a structural issue that cannot be corrected through less invasive means.
+Surgical intervention is typically considered only when all other options have failed or when a structural issue cannot be corrected by less invasive means.
 This might include procedures to repair or reposition the jaw joint, remove damaged tissue, or even replace the joint entirely with a prosthetic.
 These decisions are made with caution and in consultation with oral surgeons or other specialists.

 Holistic and Collaborative Care